-Couple of studies demonstrated that PGI_2 or PGI_2 analogues increased exercise capacity not only in patients with pulmonary hypertension (Wax et al. 1999, Wensel et al. 2000, Blumberg et al. 2002) but also in patients with stable angina pectoris (Bugiardini et al. 1986).
+1986).
 Quite surprisingly short intravenous infusion of iloprost consistently prolonged exercise duration and reduced platelet aggregation at peak exercise in these patients, suggesting that antiplatelet effect of PGI_2 may account for myocardial or skeletal blood perfusion at vigorous exercise and thus determine the exercise capacity in these patients.

-On the other hand, the magnitude of exercise-induced release of PGI2 may determine the cardiovascular hazard of strenuous exercise.
+On the other hand, the magnitude of exerciseinduced release of PGI2 may determine the cardiovascular hazard of strenuous exercise.
 Indeed, it is well know that physical exertion in an individual unaccustomed to habitual physical activity is associated with 100-fold increase in the risk of acute myocardial infarction due to excessive platelets activation (Bartsch et al. 1999).
-Here we were able to identify in a relatively small experimental group two subgroups of apparently healthy subjects with the lowest and highest VO2max that correlated with lowest and highest release of PGI2 (see Fig. 2 A).
-It could also well be they represent subgroups of healthy subjects with different relative hazard to cardiovascular risk of vigorous exercise due to differential level of activation of platelets.
+Here we were able to identify within a relatively small experimental group two subgroups of apparently healthy subjects with the lowest and highest VO{2max} that correlated with lowest and highest release of PGI2 (Fig. 2A).
+It could also be that they represent subgroups of healthy subjects with different relative hazard to cardiovascular risk of vigorous exercise due to differential level of activation of platelets.
 This hypothesis is currently under investigation.
-Altogether, we are tempted to speculate that exercise-induced release of PGI2 determine not only exercise capacity but also cardiovascular hazard of vigorous exercise.
-This is in line with the early findings showing that the individuals with poor physical capacity such as elderly people, as well as patients after heart infarction and diabetics are characterized by poor ability to release PGI_2 during exercise (Koivisto et al. 1989, Rasmanis et al. 1991, Vanhoutte 2002, Woodman et al. 2005) as well as the high cardiovascular risk of vigorous exercise (Bartsch 1999).
-On the other hand in patients with heart failure compensatory increase in PGI_2 release and its augmented contribution to exercise-induced peripheral vasodilation may counterbalance the limitation of exercise incapacity in patients with heart failure (Lang et al. 1997).
-In the present study the basal concentration of PGI_2 was similar in the group of subjects (n = 5) with the lowest and the highest VO_2max (n = 5 in each group).
-However, in some subjects, with the lowest VO_2max , even a decrease in the PGI_2 concentration during exercise was observed (see Fig. 1 and Fig. 2 A).
-This findings seem to pin-point the subjects with the poorest physical capacity and maladaptative response to maximal exercise that could pose the risk of cardiovascular events.
+Altogether, we are tempted to speculate that exercise-induced release of PGI2 determines not only exercise capacity but also cardiovascular hazard of vigorous exercise.
+This is in line with the early findings showing that the individuals with poor physical capacity such as elderly people, as well as patients after heart infarction and diabetics are characterized by poor ability to release PGI2 during exercise (Koivisto et al. 1989, Rasmanis et al. 1991, Vanhoutte 2002, Woodman et al. 2005) as well as the high cardiovascular risk of vigorous exercise (Bartsch 1999).
+On the other hand, compensatory increase in PGI2 release and its augmented contribution to exerciseinduced peripheral vasodilatation may counterbalance the limitation of exercise incapacity in patients with heart failure (Lang et al. 1997).
+In the present study the basal concentration of PGI_2 was similar in the group of subjects (n=5) with the lowest and the highest VO{2max} (n=5 in each group).
+However, in some subjects, with the lowest VO{2max} , even a decrease in the PGI_2 concentration during exercise was observed (Figs 1 and 2A).
+This finding seems to pin-point the subjects with the poorest physical capacity and maladaptative response to maximal exercise that could pose the risk of cardiovascular events.

-Summing up, there is overwhelming evidence today that PGI_2 affords antiplatelet vasculoprotective, cardioprotective and anti-atherogenic activity (Gryglewski 1980a, Dowd et al. 2001, Grosser et al. 2006).
+Summing up, there is overwhelming evidence today that PGI_2 affords antiplatelet, vasculoprotective, cardioprotective and antiatherogenic activity (Gryglewski 1980a, Dowd et al. 2001, Grosser et al. 2006).
 Our results points out to the important physiological role of endogenous PGI_2 in the setting of vigorous physical exercise that opens new perspectives to exercise physiology and pharmacology and warrants further studies.

-In conclusion, we demonstrated, to our knowledge for the first time, that exerciseinduced release of PGI_2 in young healthy men correlates with VO_2max , suggesting that vascular capacity to release PGI_2 in response to physical exercise represents an important factor characterizing exercise tolerance.
+In conclusion, we demonstrated, to our knowledge for the first time that exercise-induced release of PGI_2 in young healthy men correlates with VO{2max} , suggesting that vascular capacity to release PGI_2 in response to physical exercise represents an important factor characterizing exercise tolerance.
 Moreover, we postulate that the impairment of exercise-induced release of PGI_2 leads to the increased cardiovascular hazard of vigorous exercise.